mhm13dev/node-express-ts-esm-starter/README.md

-# Node.js, Express and TypeScript with ESM Starter Template
+# Node.js, Express and TypeScript with ES Modules Starter Template

 This is a starter template for Node.js, Express and TypeScript with ES Modules.